claclark/Compatibility/README.md

 # Compatibility
 Offline evaluation by maximum similarity to an ideal ranking

-This code implements an evaluation metric called "compatibility", which was developed and explored over three papers.
+This code implements a search evaluation metric called "compatibility", which was developed and explored over three papers.
 Start with the first (i.e. most recent).